Startup Definitions

 FounderEntrepreneurs who start a venture.

-FreemiumA pricing strategy where basic services are provided for free with the option to purchase additional premium features or content.
+FreemiumA pricing strategy where basic services are provided for free with the option to purchase additional features.

 Full-RatchetAn anti-dilution provision protecting investors from extreme equity dilution.